perelloliver/convfinqa-task/report.md

 There is no true interactive entrypoint - our main script is only for running and reproducing evaluations, not for interactive use.
 If I had more time to iterate on this, I would have added a terminal-based entrypoint for interactive use with a random dataset sample, so the user can see the data, ask questions, and receive answers from the agent in a real multi-turn conversation.

 Due to cost and time constraints, I was only able to run evaluations on ```tiny``` mode, which runs over 25 examples per model.
 I ran this tiny evaluation for all models I selected.
-From this small sample, the overall performance is not particularly good, and it's hard to identify turn-based accuracy on such a small set which may not feature a large number of multi-turn conversations. {{Discuss metrics from full eval run}}.
+From this small sample, the overall performance is not particularly good, and it's hard to identify turn-based accuracy on such a small set which may not feature a large number of multi-turn conversations, as discussed above.

 With such a simple system, performance is largely reliant on the model we use.
 It's not a fully comprehensive system in that respect - just a workflow for handling multi-turn conversations based on the ConvFinQA dataset.
 If I had more time, not only would I evaluate multiple models for best performance, but I would add complexity and robustness to the agent for improved output.